10 Reasons to Use Social Media

 - Mingling with leaders in your field without having to meet them.
 I was able to discuss online with Danny Sullivan of Search Engine Land among others because I am a blogger and social media user you can’t ignore anymore as easily as someone who writes you an email out of 500

 - Sharing.
 We are social creatures.
-Sharing is one of the activities that defines us.
-In the real world it is difficult to share as everything you give away, like sweats for instance, you can't have yourself.
+Sharing is one of the activities that define us.
+In the real world it is difficult to share as everything you give away, like sweets for instance, you can’t have yourself.
 In the digital world sharing is almost natural.
 Jesus would love it, each time you share you multiply.
 So sharing information is basically giving without having to give up anything beside time.

 - Love of humanity!
 Yes this one is very pathetic but we humans tend to depend on others in our larger family.
 People who claim that we are natural born egoists err because we can only exist in a social arena.
 It hurts to read about wars in Asia or Africa just because there are humans who get killed.
 Now the Internet allows you to reach potentially millions of people by uploading a video to YouTube for instance.

 - Why not?
 Everybody does that like watching movies or brushing their teeth, it’s part of our culture.
 You rather need reasons why not to use social media to refrain from using them.
 Of course there are some, but I won’t tell you ;-)

 Now be careful.
 Just because there are at least 10 reasons to use social media does not mean you should spend all your time on Facebook, Pinterest or Twitter.

 Keep your life balanced and do not forget that social media are tools provided by companies.
 Social media are not your life, they are an enhancement of it.